-For people who have suffered a herniated disc that has not healed within six months and is causing debilitating pain which interferes with day-to-day activities, surgery, known as a microdiscectomy, may be the only option.
+For people who have suffered a herniated disc that has not healed within six months—and is causing debilitating pain that interferes with day-to-day activities—surgery, known as a microdiscectomy, may be the only option.

 The goal of this kind of surgery is to remove the herniated disc material that is pressing on a nerve root or spinal cord.

 Since all surgeries carry a certain level of risk, more conservative treatment options should be attempted first.
-Not to mention that the cost can be expensive, especially for patients not covered by health insurance.
+In addition, the cost of surgery can be very expensive, especially for patients not covered by health insurance.

 Herniated Disc Treatment Options